Scope

 We records calls:

-- For staff training purposes, helping us to improve the quality of our customer service and to ensure the information we provide is consistent and accurate
+• for staff training purposes, helping us to improve the quality of our customer service and to ensure the information we provide is consistent and accurate

-- To ensure we have an accurate record of your call, which may be needed to support any transactions that take place over the phone and/or if there is a dispute.
+• to ensure we have an accurate record of your call, which may be needed to support any transactions that take place over the phone and/or if there is a dispute.

 We understand your personal information is important to you, and we are committed to protecting your privacy.
 We store the recordings securely for two years and destroy them after this period.